-Then the Loharees, the Suhtuhs, the Chundars, the Machees, the Halas, the Ghorachas, also came bare-headed and bare-footed, through the introduction of Abee, the son of Abdoor Rayman, Suhleetee, to Mahomed Kasim, for safety.
+Then the Lobarees, the Suhtuhs, the Chundars, the Machees, the Halas, the Ghorachas, also came bare-headed and bare-footed, through the introduction of Abee, the son of Abdoor Rayman, Suhleetee, to Mahomed Kasim, for safety.
 He gave them protection, issuing orders, that upon these people should rest this business, "that whenever any Musulman went from this to the residence of the Khaliph, or when any should come from thence to Alore, these should show them the road."

 In the beginning of the year Hijree 94 (A. D. 712), the sons of Rais Daher collected some men in the fort of Sekunder (this was a strong fort), and from this they looted the villages of Sind.
-When this news reached Mahomed Kasim, he went there, surrounding the fort.
-After some time, there was great distress from a scarcity of provisions; there was nothing to be got to eat but flesh alone.
-Mahomed Kasim then sent a good man to the sons of Rais

-Daher, telling him to say, that if they wished for his friendship, he would give it to them.
+When this news reached Mahomed Kasim, he went there, surrounding the fort After some time, there was great distress from a scarcity of provisions; there was nothing to be got to eat but flesh alone.
+Mahomed Kasim then sent a good man to the sons of Rais Daher, telling him to say, that if they wished for his friendship, he would give it to them.
 They sent back for answer that they were certain that Rais Daher was still alive, and that they expected he would shortly come with an army from Hindoostan to take his revenge.
-When Mahomed Kasim heard this, he ordered the wife of Rais Daher to be brought from Alore to her sons, when this absurd idea would leave them.
-She was brought, and sent in front of, and close to the gate.
-The garrison got on the walls; when the wife of Rais Daher told them all the circumstances of the fight, and of the death of Rais Daher, also of that of the Sirdars, separately.
-She then wept.
-The people, saying she spoke false, commenced throwing stones and mud at her, declaring she was in league with the enemy and not worthy of credit.
-She was then taken away.
+When Mabomed Kasim heard this, he ordered the wife of Rais Daher to be brought from Alore to her sons, when this absurd, idea would leave them.
+She was brought, and sent of repentance; then the fire of anger became alight in his breast.
+He gave orders-the two girls were tied to the tails of two horses, and after having been dragged round the city, they were thrown into the Dijlah (the Tigris).